erossdev/open-golf-course-db/README.md

 | courses.db   | SQLite DB  |
 | courses.json | JSON Array |

+# Included Courses

+Right now, there are over 13,000 courses only in the USA.
+The long-term plan is to include courses from every country with accurate data.

 # Course Fields

 | Field Name | Type                | Description                                                                                                                  |